jewettaij/moltemplate/examples/coarse_grained/DNA_models/dsDNA_only/2strands/3bp_2particles/confined_viral_DNA/README.md

 equilibrium conformation.

-## WARNING: THIS IS NOT A REALISTIC MODEL OF DNA IN THE HIV VIRUS
+## Warning: This is not a realistic model of DNA in the HIV virus

 ### Soft potentials needed to escape kinetic traps

 It is impossible to equilibrate a long confined polymer using this method.
-During the life cycle of an HIV virus (minutes to hours), the DNA presumably has ample time to rearrange itself into a conformation which bears similarity to its equilibrium conformation.
-However the duration of any computer simulation will be much shorter than that.
-The duration of this simulation is insufficient for a polymer of this length to reach a realistic conformation.
+The duration of this simulation is insufficient for a polymer of this length to reach a realistic equilibrium conformation.
 In this example, the DNA is expected to have a liquid-crystal-like equilibrium conformation, with most of the DNA polymers aligned parallel to each other.
 But in this short simulation, the DNA remains bent and entangled with itself,

 In order to reach a plausible equilibrium conformation, it is necessary to allow the polymer to pass through itself.